8 dead, numerous injured at Astroworld Festival in Houston

 Drake joined Scott on-stage at the concert — which was livestreamed by Apple Music — and posted photos to Instagram after the performance.

-Event promoters had arranged for medical units to be on scene at the festival, however once the crowd surge began, those units were “quickly overwhelmed,” Peña said.
+Event promoters had arranged for medical units to be on the scene at the festival.
+However, once the crowd surge began, those units were “quickly overwhelmed,” Peña said.

 In a video posted to social media, Scott could be seen stopping the concert at one point and asking for aid for someone in the audience: “Security, somebody help real quick.”